meteor/meteor/packages/logic-solver/README.md

 MiniSat accepts input in "conjunctive normal form," which is a fairly low-level representation of a logic problem.
-Logic Solver's main job is to take arbitrary boolean formulas that you specify, such as "exactly one of A, B, and C is true," and convert them into a list of statements that must all be satisfied -- a conjunction of clauses -- each of which is a simple disjunction such as: "A or B or C."  "Not A, or not B."
+Logic Solver's main job is to take arbitrary boolean formulas that you specify, such as "exactly one of A, B, and C is true," and compile them into a list of statements that must all be satisfied -- a conjunction of clauses -- each of which is a simple disjunction such as: "A or B or C."  "Not A, or not B."